han-yaeger/yaeger-tutorial/docs/interaction.md

 :arrow_forward: Start the game and test if the collision has been detected.
 To get more insight into these collisions, it is possible to run Yaeger with the commandline argument `--showBB`, which makes all bounding boxes visible.

-> You might have noticed that because Yaeger uses the Bounding Box to check for collisions, the collision detection
+> You might have noticed that because Yaeger uses the Bounding Box to check for collisions,
-> is not as accurate as you might like it to be.
-This can be solved by using the notion of a hit box, a shape that
+> the collision detection is not as accurate as you might like it to be.
+This can be solved by using the notion of a hit box,
-> defines the area that is being checked during a collision detection cycle.
-Hit Boxes can be used in Yaeger, through
+> a shape that defines the area that is being checked during a collision detection cycle.
+>
-> the use of a `CompositeEntity`: an Entity that consists of other Entities.
+> Hit Boxes can be used in Yaeger, through the use of a `CompositeEntity`, an Entity that consists of other Entities.
 > An implementation of this can be found in the [Yaeger Showcase](https://github.com/han-yaeger/yaeger-showcase) on
 > the *Composing* Scene.
 On that Scene we again find Hanny and the Swordfish, but both are constructed through the use
 > of a `CompositeEntity`.
 The Swordfish consists of a `SpriteEntity` and a `RectangleEntity` that is invisible and